shan-weiqiang/shan-weiqiang.github.io/_posts/2025-06-14-protobuf-reflection.md

 ```

-**For dynamic types, the programmer are programming towards *interpreter*, programmer are acutually writing *text*; For static types, the programmer are programming towards *compiler*, the programmer are writing *code***
+**For dynamic types, the programmer are programming towards *interpreter*.
+For static types, the programmer are programming towards *compiler***